 @Column(name="somecolumnname")

-This will map the property to the column specified by name attribute.
+This will map the property to the column specified by the 'name' attribute.
+Note that column names with spaces are not supported.

 @Version

 This annotation is used for optimistic locking.
 It has to be of type Integer.
 Will be set to 1 when record is created and will incremented on updates.
-On updates if the version is stale an OptimisticLockingException will be thrown. @Column annotation can be used with this to map to a different column name.
+On updates if the version is stale an OptimisticLockingException will be thrown. @Column annotation can be used with the property to map to a non-default column name.

 @CreatedOn